WCYQ: WOKI-FM

-It largely simulcast the programming of its sister station, WOKI 1550 AM, a daytimer that is now silent.
+It largely simulcast the programming of its sister station, WORI 1550 AM, a daytimer that is now silent.
 When the AM station had to sign off at sunset, WOKI-FM could continue its Top 40 hits into the night.
 WOKI-AM-FM were owned by Radioak, Inc., with studios on Tulsa Road in Oak Ridge.

 WNOX-FM

 Dick Broadcasting acquired 99.1 WNOX-FM in Loudon, which became a simulcast signal for the talk radio programming heard on WIVK 990 AM.
 Shortly thereafter, the 990 call letters were changed back to WNOX (now WNML).
 The two stations, 990 AM & 99.1 FM, were jointly called "NewsTalk99 WNOX."
 The stations' local morning show was hosted by Ed Brantley and Bob Thomas.
 In afternoon drive time, Terry Fair and Russell Smith were heard.
 Syndicated hosts were carried the rest of the day including Neal Boortz, Dave Ramsey, Laura Ingraham and Jerry Doyle.
 In 2005, the station moved its talk format to 100.3 MHz, the former WOKI-FM.
 990 AM and 99.1 FM then became sports radio WNML and WNML-FM, known as "The Sports Animal."

 Citadel Broadcasting ended its lease agreement with Oak Ridge FM, Inc. for the 100.3 WNOX frequency two years early and announced that it would be broadcasting the programming of WNOX on both 100.3 WNOX-FM and 98.7 WOKI from July 9, 2010, until August 1, 2010.
 On July 7, 2010, Oak Ridge FM announced plans for WNOX to stay news/talk, but with different hosts.
 Ed Brantley, the former general manager of the Knoxville Citadel radio group and previous WIVK-FM DJ, was hired as general manager of 100.3 FM, and John Pirkle of Oak Ridge FM said he would be an on-air personality.

 On July 19, 2010, WNOX moved its former programming to 98.7 WOKI, with 100.3 FM airing nothing but reminders that former WNOX listeners should tune to 98.7, its new frequency.
 On August 1, 2010, the station's owner, Oak Ridge FM, Inc. regained programming control of the station and resumed broadcasting a news/talk format.